-If your temperature is off, your food is going to go bad (or worse: your insulin).
+If your temperature is off, your food is going to go bad.

 Your mini fridge doesn’t have the same dedicated circuit that a standard, full-sized refrigerator does, which makes it more difficult to maintain a consistent temperature.

 Fortunately, many mini fridge manufacturers are aware of this, and build their mini fridges to withstand fluctuating temperatures.

 So, what temperature should a mini fridge be set at?

 In any refrigerator, you want your temperatures to be between 32°F and 40°F. This is considered the perfect zone in between freezing, and the bottom line of the food safety zone.